hdgarrood/purescript-numeric-hierarchy-guide/quaternions.rst

 satellites, due to its ability to represent orientations and rotations of objects in three dimensions in a simple and efficient way.

+The quaternions were first described in 1843 by William Rowan Hamilton, from whom they take their notation: the ring of quaternions is often denoted by :math:`\mathbb{H}`, for Hamilton (perhaps because :math:`\mathbb{Q}` was already taken by the rationals).

 The quaternions can be seen as an extension of the complex numbers in a similar sense that the complex numbers can be seen as an extension of the real numbers.
 Where complex numbers can be written :math:`a + bi`, where :math:`a` and :math:`b` are real numbers, and :math:`i` is the 'imaginary unit' satisfying :math:`i^2 = -1`, quaternions can be written :math:`a + bi + cj + dk`, where
-:math:`a, b, c,` and :math:`d` are real numbers, and :math:`i, j,` and :math:`k` are each different imaginary units.
+:math:`a, b, c,` and :math:`d` are real numbers, and :math:`i, j,` and :math:`k` are each different 'imaginary units'.
 Addition is simple enough; as with complex numbers, we add component-wise:

 .. math::